-Skilled Nursing vs. Assisted Living
+Skilled Nursing Facility (Nursing Home) vs. Assisted Living

 Assisted living is for seniors who do not require constant care but need assistance with activities of daily living (ADLs), such as assistance with eating, bathing, dressing, and medication management.

 For more information on exploring assisted living with your patient or loved one, visit The Enlivant Approach to Assisted Living.
 You can also find a location near you to learn more.